-Stories are pieced together strangely.
+Stories get pieced together strangely.
 I can tell you a story about a hero.
 She saved many children by keeping them away from harm.
-She may have used violence to stop her enemies, but the children were always safe at the end of the day.
-She gave the most she could and never asked for … Continue reading Which side of the story?
+She may have used violence to stop her enemies, but the children were safe at the end of the day.
+She gave the most she could and never asked for a … Continue reading Which side of the story?

 It's easy to get stuck during NaNoWriMo.
-After writing 31,673 words in 19 days or perhaps even 5,000 words in a few days, what else could be written?
+After writing 31,673 words in 19 days or even 5,000 words in a few days, what else could I write about?
 The story has a plot, but there's no clear path of where the story is going.
-I've gotten to this point a lot during this NaNoWriMo.
+I've gotten to this point many times during this NaNoWriMo.
 Before … Continue reading Stuck in NaNoWriMo

 Sometimes the world may be against you.
 Everything may seem to fall apart as if you can’t get anything done.
 But even writing down three words is progress towards a goal.
 Three more strokes of a painting.
 Three more pages of a book.
 A little bit a day can go a long way.

 At an English Major panel, I got advice for success in life-after-graduation.
 It was a cozy room, stuffed with English nerds.
-Afterwards, I got to talk with a professional author.
+Afterwards, I talked with a professional author.
 One of the first sentences she said was, "I don't agree with what she said during the panel."
-She pointed towards a CEO in the … Continue reading Difference in success
+She pointed towards a CEO in the publishing field. … Continue reading Difference in success

-Every writer - even I - ends up searching the Internet for some kind of inspiration at some point.
+Every writer ends up searching the Internet for some kind of inspiration at some point.
 We end up at places like Pinterest, scrolling through quote after quote.
-After a while, those quotes become quite inspiring.
-Here's some encouraging quotes I've found lately: "A professional writer is an amateur who didn't quit." … Continue reading Inspiring quotes
+After a while, those quotes help.
+Here's some encouraging quotes I've found lately: "A professional writer is an amateur who didn't quit." - Richard Bach "If you don't … Continue reading Inspiring quotes